The curriculum model at Gloucestershire International School has three distinct strands:

 The use of targeted educational technology

-The school follows the International Baccalaureate Middle Years Programme and we have applied for candidture.
+The school follows the International Baccalaureate Middle Years Programme and we have applied for candidature.
 The MYP is a highly respected curriculum model which includes a requirement for all schools following it to meet stringent requirements of curriculum planning, subject range and depth and a substantial commitment to a holistic educational model.
 Gloucestershire International School will offer a full curriculum including, Maths, Sciences, English Language and Literature, Arts (Music, Drama and Visual Arts), Language Acquisition (MFL), Individuals and Societies (Humanities), PE (outdoor activities, sports and fitness), PSHE, Design (DT), Interdisciplinary studies and both Independent Research and Community Projects.
-The MYP concludes, at age 16, with a set of formal e-assessment exams.
+The MYP concludes, at age 16, with a set of optional formal e-assessment exams.
 These are the equivalent of a high quality GCSE and are accredited by Ofqual as such.
 The MYP is recognised throughout the world by universities and provides a great platform to move on to either the IB Diploma Programme or other qualifications such as A-Level.
 More information can be found here: Middle Years Programme of the IBO.

 Wherever possible, students will learn through practical application of their knowledge.
 We have a beautiful setting and facilities at the two centres include a science lab, stage and sound system for drama and music, art room, sports facilities at the nearby university, outdoor activities including high and low ropes, archery, a mini-farm, kitchen and flower gardens, music practice rooms, climbing wall and a full-professional kitchen for learning how to cook and prepare food.